gkoursiounis/usat/README.md

 Furthermore, it installs a list of locally stored .deb files for applications that do cannot be downloaded through APT.
 Lastly, it offers the possibility to execute a list of shell commands contained in .txt or .sh files that aim in the configuration of installed applications (eg. ssh etc.).

 # Arguments
-Argument structure: -FLAG FILE
+Argument structure: `-FLAG FILE`
-- -a: Installs applications & packages from APT.
+- `-a`: Installs applications & packages from APT.
 Requires: Path to the file contains the APT package list
-- -c: Configures applications & packages (from APT).
+- `-c`: Configures applications & packages (from APT).
 Requires: Configuration file (.sh or text file) with bash commands
-- -d: Installs .deb files included in a specified directory.
+- `-d`: Installs .deb files included in a specified directory.
 This files usually do not exist in the apt repository (eg. anydesk etc.).
 Requires: Path to directory containing .deb files

 Wrong flags are reported.
 Duplicate flags are overwritten.